Skip to content

 • Property Details - The document should provide a brief or detailed description of the property under taxation.

-• Property Owner's Details - The record should give the owner's name, who is often liable for the imposed taxes.
+• Property Owner's Details - The record should include the owner's name, who is often liable for the imposed taxes.

-• Calculations - The document may have a breakdown of the tax calculations ending with the total taxes owed.
+• Calculations - The document may include a breakdown of the tax calculations, ending with the total taxes owed.

 How Often is Property Tax in Virginia Assessed?